leanderednael/notes/ai/biology.md

 `--P-AW-HEAE`

+Global alignment vs. local alignment: quality of alignment vs. looking for regions of similarity.

 ### Dynamic programming

 **"What-if" matrix (deletions, insertions, substitutions)**: Every path is an alignment.
 Find the minimum penalty / maximum score _path_ through the penalty table.
 (It is possible to have more than one best alignment, i.e. with the same maximal score.)

-TODO: Bellman optimality principle w.r.t.
-DP?
+**Bellman's optimality principle**: _Every subpath of an optimal path is itself optimal_.
 Example: finding the shortest train route between two cities.

 **No-shortcut principle**: If you know that a path is the shortest path from the start to the end node, then it is also the shortest path between any two nodes on the path.
+(If there were a shorter path for a subproblem of any two nodes on the path, then there would be a shorter path from the start to the end node.)

+Floyd's algorithm uses dynamic programming by considering each node as an intermediate point and updating the shortest path between every pair of nodes if a shorter path is found through this intermediate node.
+The update rule is: `Distance[i, j] = min(Distance[i, j], Distance[i, k] + Distance[k, j])`.
+For each node `k` (used as an intermediate node), and for every pair of nodes `i, j`, the algorithm checks if the shortest path from `i` to `j` can be improved by passing through `k`.

 ### Global alignment: Needleman-Wunsch algorithm